 The servers that run our applications, our businesses, all depend on the stability and underlying features offered by the operating system (or OS) installed.
 As administrators, we have to plan ahead and think to the future of how our users will use the machines we oversee while simultaneously ensuring that those machines remain stable and online.
 There are numerous operating systems to choose from; however one of the most popular, most stable, and highly supported OSes is CentOS.
 A combination of excellent features, rock-solid performance stability, and the backing of enterprise-focused institutions such as Red Hat and Fedora have led to CentOS becoming a mainstay OS that administrators can count on.

 and writes file names matching at least one of the patterns to standard output, one per line.

-These instructions are intended specifically for installing mlocate on CentOS 6.
+- These instructions are intended specifically for installing mlocate on CentOS 6.

 - I’ll be working from a Liquid Web Self Managed CentOS 6 server, and I’ll be logged in as root.